• OVERVIEW

 • Adult, pediatric, or neonatal CCRN certification from AACN is required to apply.

-• A written submission addressing the following:
+A written submission addressing the following:

 • Professionalism: Please summarize your professional work experiences.
-We are particularly interested in recent (within the past five) experiences that are related to health care and have contributed to your interest in your chosen field of study (3000 character limit).
+We are particularly interested in recent (within the past five) experiences that are related to healthcare and have contributed to your interest in your chosen field of study (3000 character limit).

-education courses, publications, research, and other special or unique experiences that you would like the admissions committee to consider in evaluating your application (3000 character limit).
+• Continued professional development: Please highlight any academic honors or awards received, relevant continuing education courses, publications, research, and other special or unique experiences that you would like the admissions committee to consider in evaluating your application (3000 character limit).

 • Leadership experiences: Please list any leadership opportunities you have experienced and explain what you learned from those experiences (3000 character limit).

-• Why do you wish to pursue a career as a Certified Registered Nurse Anesthetist (CRNA), and why do you feel Samuel Merritt University is the right place for you to achieve this goal?
+• Additional info: Why do you wish to pursue a career as a Certified Registered Nurse Anesthetist (CRNA), and why do you feel Samuel Merritt University is the right place for you to achieve this goal?
 (4500 character limit).

-• Three letters of recommendation are required.
+• Three peer recommendation ratings are required.

-• Eight (8) hours of clinical shadowing experience with a CRNA is required, a description of your experience, name, and contact information of the CRNA you shadowed or interviewed (1000 character limit).
+• Eight (8) hours of clinical shadowing experience with a CRNA is required; a description of your experience, name, and contact information of the CRNA you shadowed or interviewed (1000 character limit).

 • A description of your service/volunteer experiences (2000 character limit).